tongalumina/bioc4010/README.md

   break the input in the Terminal.
 - Create a `test.txt` file on the host Windows desktop and see whether you can drag and drop into the Linux VM.
+- Remember that the `sf_Downloads` folder in the Linux VM is the folder you can used to transfer files between the Linux VM and the host Windows computer.
+You can also use the Firefox browser inside the Linux VM to upload files to OneDrive or Brightspace.
+- To make a screenshot, press the "PrtSc" button and the Linux will ask you where to save the screenshot.
+I suggest you save it in the `sf_Downloads` folder.

 ### Navigate in the Linux VM
 - ![Linx menu](./resources/setup-VM-3.png)